 - Employees may return to work upon clearance by their Supervisor or Manager in accordance with recommendations by CDPH and Cal/OSHA guidelines. - The City will follow all CDPH and Cal/OSHA guidelines regarding exclusion from work. - If an order to isolate or quarantine an employee is issued by a local or state health official, the employee will not return to work until the period of isolation or quarantine is completed or the order is lifted.

-Administrative Policies and Procedures Number 40 Page 8 of 13

-Policy established: 11.30.2020
+Policy established: 11.30.2020 Revised: 8.15.2023

-Revised: 8.15.2023